Brands, Beliefs, and Experience

 Building Brands

-Brand building can be broken into two primary endeavors: brand meaning and brand experience.
+Brand building can be divided into two primary endeavors: brand meaning and customer experience.
 Brand meaning is a key question involving positioning—making strategic choices about audiences and promises.
 Brand identity is about perception, what people think, and what you might want them to think.
 Brand perception is the net result of customer experiences.
-The difficult truth is that your brand perception can be defined by your weakest link.
+The difficult truth is that your weakest link can define your brand perception.
 Branding means being intentional and making choices that build your desired identity.

 People make decisions every day on behalf of the organizations they represent.
-These seemingly small decisions result in ways customers interact and think about a brand.
+These seemingly small decisions affect how customers interact with and think about a brand.
 Too often, these decisions don’t add up to a cohesive whole.
 Moreover, the mosaic of customer interactions can result in a brand experience that does not reflect your intended brand meaning.
 We don’t always do what we say.

 The work of brand building involves making strategic and tactical choices that affect customer perception and experience.
 Some decisions are easy to see, like the tip of an iceberg, but many are hiding and can have an even greater impact.
 The aim is to think about the problem of brand building holistically, noting how all the parts and pieces work together to achieve a cumulative effect.